How to Sell a House During a Divorce: Your Step-by-Step Guide

 Although the CMA is a widely used and highly respected tool for pricing homes, it still might leave too much room for disagreement during a contentious divorce.

-Step 5: Develop ‘reason for selling’ talking points with your agent.
+Step 5: Develop ‘reason for selling’ talking points with your agent

-Your agent isn’t technically required to share that kind of personal information with a potential buyer, but skirting the question may lead the buyer wondering what’s wrong with your house.
+Your agent isn’t required to share that kind of personal information with a potential buyer, but skirting the question may lead the buyer wondering what’s wrong with your house.
 For that reason, it’s best to talk with your agent about how you want them to answer this uncomfortable question.

-Viele has a tactful script that he uses to share just enough so that buyers know what’s going on without getting into details, such as: “The sellers will be going their separate ways, but they are working together to achieve a smooth transaction and I will do everything I can to see to that.”
+Viele has a tactful script that he uses to share just enough so that buyers know what’s going on without getting into details, such as: “The sellers will be going their separate ways, but they are working together to achieve a smooth transaction, and I will do everything I can to see to that.”

 If you don’t want your agent to share details about your split, you can ask them to say something generic like: “They are moving on to a property that better fits their family’s needs.”

-Whatever you decide, be prepared for buyers to ask the question and have that discussion with your agent about your preferences.
+Whatever you decide, be prepared for buyers to ask the question, and have that discussion with your agent about your preferences.

 Regardless, be sure to talk with your agent about any times that are off-limits for appointments, and if those living in the house will be expected to accommodate last-minute showing requests.

-Step 7: Consider offers from buyers based on your priorities.
+Step 7: Consider offers from buyers based on your priorities

 When it comes to fielding offers, you might find that things become complicated.
 You’ll not only be negotiating with the buyer, but also with your former spouse.

 However, with some pre-planning and pre-discussions about the goals of the sale, you will be all set to make this step as smooth as possible.
-Talk with your Realtor about what your priorities are—such as selling as fast as possible or getting a certain dollar value to cushion a tentative divorce financial situation —before those offers start rolling in.
+Talk with your Realtor® about what your priorities are — such as selling as fast as possible or getting a certain dollar value to cushion a tentative divorce financial situation — before those offers start rolling in.

-“In most cases they want to move on to where they have already decided that they are moving on to,” said Viele.
+In most cases, they want to move on to the place they’ve already chosen, Viele says.
 “The house may be the only thing tying two people together and they want to cut that tie and move along.”

-Step 8: Complete the closing process with your agent’s help.
+Step 8: Complete the closing process with your agent’s help

-Once you’ve found a buyer, you are in the home stretch, but beware there could be unexpected issues that come up during the closing—particularly when emotions are high.
+Once you’ve found a buyer, you are in the home stretch, but beware there could be unexpected issues that come up during the closing — particularly when emotions are high.

 Viele recalls a situation where one of his clients did not want to let go of a home because of the memories.
-He said that she was hit hardest when an offer came in, and she had a challenging time agreeing to it.
+He said that she was hit hardest when an offer came in, and she had a hard time agreeing to it.

-If that’s the case, you may need to bring in a third party, like a lawyer or mediator, to come to an agreement, and that can take time and potentially lead to you losing out on an offer.
+If that’s the case, you may need to bring in a third party, like a lawyer or mediator, to come to an agreement, but that can take time and potentially lead to you losing out on an offer.

-Step 9: Collect and split your proceeds according to your state’s laws.
+Step 9: Collect and split your proceeds according to your state’s laws

 It’s possible for you and your spouse to agree ahead of time how to split the proceeds from the sale of your home.
-If you can’t decide, your state will for you.
+If you can’t decide, your state will decide for you.

 Your property division laws will fall into one of two categories:

-1. Community property (everything is split 50/50)
+1. Community property, where everything is split 50/50, or

 Nine states follow community property law for real estate: